Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Set Up: Cyclic Heat Engines with two baths

-where $\hat{1}_{HL}$ is the identity operator on $\cH_{H}\otimes\cH_{L}$.
+where $\hat{1}_{I}$ is the identity operator on $I$.
 The condition \eqref{unital} can be regarded as a quantum extension of the bi-stochastic condition \eqref{1} for $\T$ in the classical case.
-Namely, the condition \eqref{unital} is equivalent to the following condition;\cite{openquantum}
+Therefore, our quantum setup is a natural quantum extension of the classical setup.